OpenPj/alfresco-process-services-project-sdk/README.md

 `mvn clean -Ppurge-volumes`

+# Activiti App Integration Tests Module
+This module includes tests for interacting with the APS Docker using the generated Swagger client.
+Put your Java classes here:
+`/activiti-app-integration-tests/src/test/java`

 # Supported Maven Profiles for dependencies management and packaging (JAR and WAR)

-In order to build you have to define a Maven profile for choosing the version of APS:
+In order to build the project, you have to declare a Maven profile related to a specific APS version:
- * `aps2.0.1`  (APS 2.0.1 - default)
+ * `aps2.1.0`  (APS 2.1.0 - default)
+ * `aps2.0.1`  (APS 2.0.1)
  * `aps1.11.4` (APS 1.11.4)
  * `aps1.11` (APS 1.11.0)
  * `aps1.10` (APS 1.10.0)
  * `aps1.9`  (APS 1.9.0.5)

+Build and test with unit tests execution for APS 2.1.0 with:
+`mvn clean test`

 Build and test with unit tests execution for APS 2.0.1 with:
-`mvn clean test`
+`mvn clean test -Paps2.0.1`

 Build and test with unit tests execution for APS 1.11.4 with:
 `mvn clean test -Paps.1.11.4`